What is the ideal volume for strength training?

 Low Volume Training

 Low volume training typically involves fewer sets and repetitions.
 Studies have shown that low volume training can still lead to significant strength gains, particularly in untrained individuals or during maintenance phases.
-For instance, a study on team sport athletes found that low volume training (1 set per exercise) significantly improved average power in the squat exercise.
+For instance, a study on team sport athletes found that low volume training (1 set per exercise) significantly improved average power in the squat exercise1.
 However, the strength gains were not as pronounced as those observed with higher volumes.

 Moderate Volume Training

 Moderate volume training, often characterized by performing 2-4 sets per exercise, appears to strike a balance between effectiveness and efficiency.
 Research indicates that moderate volume training can produce more favorable strength gains compared to both low and high volumes.
-For example, a study on junior lifters demonstrated that moderate volume training (2,481 repetitions over 10 weeks) resulted in significant strength increases in the snatch, clean & jerk, and squat exercises, outperforming both low and high volume groups.
-Another study found that moderate volumes (4 sets) led to significant strength improvements in lower-body exercises over a 6-week period.
+For example, a study on junior lifters demonstrated that moderate volume training (2,481 repetitions over 10 weeks) resulted in significant strength increases in the snatch, clean & jerk, and squat exercises, outperforming both low and high volume groups2.
+Another study found that moderate volumes (4 sets) led to significant strength improvements in lower-body exercises over a 6-week period3.

 High Volume Training

 High volume training involves a greater number of sets and repetitions, which can lead to enhanced muscle hypertrophy but may not always translate to superior strength gains.
-Research on resistance-trained men showed that high volume training (5 sets per exercise) significantly increased muscle thickness but did not result in greater strength gains compared to moderate volumes.
-Similarly, another study found that while high volume training (32 weekly sets per muscle group) led to greater muscle thickness, the strength gains were comparable to those achieved with lower volumes.
+Research on resistance-trained men showed that high volume training (5 sets per exercise) significantly increased muscle thickness but did not result in greater strength gains compared to moderate volumes6.
+Similarly, another study found that while high volume training (32 weekly sets per muscle group) led to greater muscle thickness, the strength gains were comparable to those achieved with lower volumes10.

 Comparative Analysis of Training Volumes